All love, we burn up.

 Did you know:

-In the New Testament, the context of the Greek words typically translated as “preach” or “preaching” is always outside the church toward unbelievers …
+In the New Testament, the context of the Greek words typically translated as “preach” or “preaching” is always – with one possible ambiguous exception – outside the church toward unbelievers …

 Or that the Greek words describing how “teachings” occurred in the church – with believers – primarily mean participatory, interactive dialogue …